d3fc/d3fc/packages/d3fc-webgl/README.md

 * [Fill Color](#fill-color)
 * [Stroke Color](#stroke-color)

-This package contains the components needed to render a standard or custom series with WebGL.
-The standard series share a common API with a typical configuration requiring x and y WebGL scales together with a number of attribute buffers.
+This package contains the components needed to render a standard or custom series types with WebGL.

 ### Series

-The series components can be used to generate a WebGL series of the relevant chart, all chart types are supported.
+The series share a common API with a typical configuration requiring x and y WebGL scales together with a number of attribute buffers.

 Some of the series make use of `next`/`previous` attributes.
 These are needed in situations where the current element requires information about adjacent elements in order to be drawn correctly.
 For example when drawing a line we need to know information about adjacent data points so that we can draw the connection between them correctly.

 Currently only the [line](#line) and [point](#point) series are able to render different orientations (`horizontal` and `vertical`), all other charts render as a `vertical` chart.
-Despite this the series components maintain an agnostic naming convention using `cross` and `main` values to provide a consistent interface and to better support orientation in the future.

 #### Common Properties